opendr-eu/opendr/docs/reference/gated-recurrent-unit-learner.md

                                       lr_scheduler=get_cosine_lr_scheduler(2e-4, 1e-5))
   ```

-  After the learner has been constructed, we can train the learner using the `fit` function
+  After the learner has been constructed, we can train the learner using the `fit` function.

   ```python
   performance = learner.fit(train_set, val_set, class_weight=class_weight)
   ```

   In the above code, we pass the `class_weight` parameter to the `fit` function because the AF dataset is imbalanced.
   The `fit` function returns `performance`, which is a dictionary that contains the performance measured after each training epoch.

 * **Download and evaluate pretrained models for the AF dataset**.
   In this example, we will show how pretrained models for the AF dataset [[2]](#af) can be easily downloaded by a single line of code using the functionality provided in `GatedRecurrentUnitLearner` and evaluate the model on the test set.
   Since the AF dataset is divided into 5 folds, the following code iterates through each data split, downloads the corresponding pretrained model and evaluates on the correposnding validation set.

   ```python
   from opendr.perception.heart_anomaly_detection.gated_recurrent_unit.gated_recurrent_unit_learner import \